min2ha/ukwa-site/content/target/30946/index.en.md

   "subject": "Sport: Football"
 }

-# Scotland Writers FC | a stramash in the goalmouth of literature

 The Scotland Writers Football Club was established in 2011 by writers Allan Wilson and Doug Johnstone and the managing director of Cargo Publishing, Mark Buckland.